• Skip to primary navigation

 Cà Phê Trứng (Vietnamese Egg Coffee)

-Created by Nguyễn Giảng, founder of Café Giảng in Hanoi, Cà Phê Trứng is a cup of brewed Vietnamese coffee covered in a layer of whipped sweetened egg yolks.
+Created by Nguyễn Giảng, founder of Café Giảng in Hanoi, Cà Phê Trứng is a cup of brewed Vietnamese coffee covered with a layer of whipped eggs and sweetened condensed milk.

 The eggs were added in 1946 when there was a shortage of fresh milk.
-The strong flavor of the dark coffee contrasts perfectly with the light and creamy topping.
+The bold flavor of the coffee contrasts perfectly with the light and creamy topping.
 Some have even referred to Cà Phê Trứng as liquid tiramisu.

 Phin